vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-gift-list/vtex-list-listmigration.md

 - The access page for lists will change.
 On the native feature, the access occurs by the `/giftlist` path.
 On the new feature, the access occurs by the home page subaccount where the app was installed;
 - Both features work with a giftcard system to transfer purchase values to the guests for the list owner.
 Credits that a client receives in the native feature are valid for the app feature;
-- Is necessary to migrate pieces of information related to gift lists, as list owners and items linked with each list;
+- It is necessary to migrate pieces of information related to gift lists, as list owners and items linked with each list;
 - The credits transaction history isn't kept on the native feature.
 Because of that, isn't possible to migrate this data for the app feature.

 ## Migration Process